joe-antognini/joe-antognini.github.io/_posts/2020-02-10-pneumothorax.md

 the one time my mom was mistaken because it took the paramedics about five tries before they could get the line in a vein.
 Maybe it's harder to do in a moving vehicle!
-But the paramedics were correct in saying that I was going to become a pincushion for the foreseeable future!
+But the paramedics were correct in saying that I was going to become a pincushion for the foreseeable future.

-### So what is a spontaneous pneumothorax, anyway?
+### So what exactly is a collapsed lung?

-Before getting into more details about my experience I should go into a little more detail about what exactly a spontaneous pneumothorax is.
+Before getting into more details about my experience I should go into a little more detail about what exactly a collapsed lung is.
 I didn't get all this information until a few days later, but I got some of it in the emergency room so now is as good a time as any for a short primer on the condition.

+The technical term for what happened to me is that I had a "spontaneous pneumothorax."
 A pneumothorax is simply a medical condition where there is air in the chest cavity and outside the lung.
 A spontaneous pneumothorax is a pneumothorax that happens, well, spontaneously, with no obvious reason as to what caused it.
-By contrast a pneumothorax in general can be caused by lots of things that you would think would definitely give you a pneumothorax like getting stabbed in the chest.
+By contrast a pneumothorax in general can be caused by lots of things that you would think would definitely give you a pneumothorax.
+Getting stabbed in the chest for instance.

 Spontaneous pneumothorax cases broadly tend to fall into two groups.
 The first group consists of people with certain genetic disorders which predispose them to spontaneous pneumothorax.
-The most common of these is Marfan's Syndrome, which results in unusually elastic tissue.
+The most common of these is Marfan's Syndrome, which manifests itself in unusually elastic tissue.
 This elasticity seems to predispose the lung tissue to rupture and produce a pneumothorax.
 The other group consists of everyone else --- people who are otherwise normal and healthy, but end up with a collapsed lung anyway.
 Of this group, the largest demographic is thin, tall males between the ages of twenty and forty.
 (In my particular case, while I'm of average height at best, I do meet the other criteria.)
 From what I can tell it doesn't seem to be well known what predisposes this demographic to be susceptible to spontaneous pneumothorax.
 One can speculate that being tall and thin tends to stretch out the lung tissue more, maybe making it thinner and more likely to rupture, but I don't think there's any concrete evidence to support that speculation.

 So how does the spontaneous pneumothorax actually happen?
 The lung can sometimes have little blister-like bubbles on them called blebs.
 Based on